nidza07/nidza07.github.io/QC-docs/general usage.md

 - Public chat: The chat messages written on a table.
 - Private messages: Private messages you received or sent.
 - Invitations: Any invitations to a table you may have received.
-- Table messages: Messages about who joined or left a table, as well as any other messages related to table participation
+- Table messages: Messages about who joined or left a table, as well as any other messages related to table participation.
 - Global messages: The main room messages informing about table creations, joining or leaving, as well as messages informing about the disconnections/reconnections of each player.
 - Notifications: Important notifications, such as when it is your turn in a game.
 - Friends: Messages about incoming friend requests or their status, as well as about your friends leaving/entering the Playroom.